straut12/sj4u-gh/_pages/ref/data-analysis/statistics.md

 > A confidence interval (CI) is the range of values that a population parameter is likely to fall between with a certain degree of confidence.
 CIs that contain either 95% or 99% of expected observations is common.
 For example, if an estimated value is 50 and the confidence interval of 80% is ±5%, then there is an 80% probability that the true value is between 45 and 55.

 > Another example.
 If you construct a confidence interval with a 95% confidence level, you are confident that 95 out of 100 times the estimate will fall between the upper and lower values specified by the confidence interval.
 Your desired confidence level is usually one minus the alpha (α) value you used in your statistical test: Confidence level = 1 − a  So if you use an alpha value of p < 0.05 for statistical significance, then your confidence level would be 1 − 0.05 = 0.95, or 95%.

+Nominal scale variables are labeled with no specific order.
+Ordinal scale the variables are in a specific order (ie, low income, mid income, high income or less than 50, 50-100, over 100 or dislike, neutral, like etc)